5 Key Insights into Somatic Experiencing Therapy: Healing Trauma Effectively

 One common misconception about how Somatic Experiencing looks or feels is that you should come away from each meeting having had a huge mental or physical release each time.
 We can see this on some of those Instagram or Facebook ads for “somatic exercises” in which people are screaming, shaking, and so on.
 This is not the goal of this type of intervention at all.
 Oppositely, it has been found that a gentler approach helps to more easily close the stress loop.
 If we go too “big,” we run the risk of retraumatization.
 Therefore, less is more.

-What can you do to prepare for a Somatic Experiencing session?
-Wear comfortable clothes, bring a drink of water or ask for one from your provider, and make sure you have time to transition from the session back into your day.
+To prepare for a Somatic Experiencing session, wear comfortable clothes, bring a drink of water or ask for one from your provider, and make sure you have time to transition from the session back into your day.
 The best thing, however, that you can bring with you is a sense of curiosity and willingness to try something new.
 Being open-minded to new experiences and interventions will unlock this world for you.

 Start Your Somatic Experiencing Journey with a Licensed Kansas City Therapist